GMOD/jbrowse/docs/site/tutorial.md

 Then you can visit http://localhost/jbrowse/ and the "data" directory will automatically be loaded.

+## Final step

+Note that this tutorial largely does not require the use of the perl programs like prepare-refseqs.pl and flatfile-to-json.pl used in https://jbrowse.org/docs/tutorial_classic.html, however, if you want to search names from the GFF using the search box you will need to run one perl program

+    bin/generate-names.pl

 ## Congratulations

 You have now setup JBrowse!